Loading

 Controversy

-In April 2021, an article in the Daily Telegraph claimed that students at the school "subjected to forced sex" and facing "sexism" from pupils at Haberdashers' Boys' School.
+In April 2021, an article in the Daily Telegraph claimed that students at the school were "subjected to forced sex" and faced "sexism" from pupils at Haberdashers' Boys' School.
 Some pupils claimed that cases were reported to the school but were "downplayed".

 See also